 Keep track of all the latest news and events on developer tools and technologies you care about

 It’s been a long time since I dabbled in the stock market.
-Recently though, given the limited returns available from my bank, or Premium Bonds or pretty much anywhere else (why didn’t I buy gold a year ago?)
+Recently though, given the limited returns available from my bank, or Premium Bonds or pretty much anywhere else (why didn’t I buy gold a couple of years ago?)
 I decided to take the plunge again and buy a few shares.

 I now feel I ought to do one of those “disclosure” statements: “The author holds shares in MSFT (but not enough to make any substantive difference to his lifestyle)”.